ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

     rclone -v copy --checksum SWIFT:swift-test COS:cos-test
     ```

+   You should be trying to max out the CPU, memory, and network on the machine running rclone to get the fastest transfer time.
-    A couple other parameter for rclone to consider.
+   A few other parameter to consider for tuning rclone:

-    ```--checkers int  Number of checkers to run in parallel. (default 8)
+   --checkers int  Number of checkers to run in parallel. (default 8)
-    ```
    This is the number of checksum compare threads running.
 We recommend increasing this to 64 or more.

-    ```--transfers int Number of file transfers to run in parallel. (default 4)
+   --transfers int Number of file transfers to run in parallel. (default 4)
-    ```
    This is the number of objects to transfer in parallel.
 We recommend increasing this to 64 or 128 or higher.

-    ```--fast-list Use recursive list if available.
+   --fast-list Use recursive list if available.
 Uses more memory but fewer transactions.
-    ```
    Use this option to improve performance - reduces the number of requests needed to copy an object.

-    Using this parameters to tune rclone, you should be trying to max out the CPU, memory,
-    and network on your transfer machine to get the fastest transfer time.
 Migrating data using `rclone` copies but does not delete the source data.
 {:tip}